Skip to content

 rm -f /opt/openitc/frontend/config/app_local.php

-Installing the JavaScript dependencies
+Installing the JavaScript and TypeScript dependencies

 npm install